 BIM Asset Management Pte.
 Ltd. (BIMAM or the collateral manager), a wholly owned subsidiary of Bayfront Infrastructure Management Pte.
 Ltd. (Bayfront or the sponsor), is the collateral manager of the transaction.
-Bayfront acquired the preference shares at closing and intends to retain the preference shares.
+Bayfront acquired \$20.6 million of the preference shares (greater than 5% of the aggregate par amount of assets in the initial portfolio) at closing and intends to retain these preference shares.
+A third party acquired the remaining \$5 million of preference shares.

 Bayfront was established in Singapore in 2019, in connection with the Infrastructure Take-Out Facility initiative sponsored by the Monetary Authority of Singapore, which was designed to help mobilize institutional capital for infrastructure debt in Asia.
 Bayfront is 70% owned by Clifford Capital Holdings Pte.
-Ltd. (CCH) and 30% by the Asian Infrastructure Investment Bank (AIIB) (Aaa stable).
+Ltd. (CCH) and 30% owned by the Asian Infrastructure Investment Bank (AIIB) (Aaa stable).
 CCH was established in March 2020 following the corporate reorganization of Clifford Capital Pte Ltd (CCPL), the collateral manager of the previous similar transaction Bayfront Infrastructure Capital Pte.
 Ltd., as the holding company for several operating subsidiaries, which include CCPL and Bayfront, that seek to achieve different institutional mandates under the new organization structure.
-Additionally, BIMAM has been acting as the sub-manager of the Bayfront Infrastructure Capital Pte.
-Ltd. transaction since April 2020.
-Bayfront is also the sponsor for the previous transaction, Bayfront Infrastructure Capital II Pte.
-Ltd., which is managed by BIMAM as the collateral manager.
+Additionally, BIMAM had previously been acting as the sub-manager of the Bayfront Infrastructure Capital Pte.
+Ltd. transaction since April 2020 until the notes were fully redeemed in August 2022.
+Bayfront is also the sponsor for the previous transactions, Bayfront Infrastructure Capital II Pte.
+Ltd. and Bayfront Infrastructure Capital III Pte.
+Ltd., which are managed by BIMAM as the collateral manager.

-Bayfront focuses on acquiring predominantly brownfield project and infrastructure loans from financial institutions, warehousing and managing them with the primary objective of sponsoring future project finance CLOs.
+Bayfront focuses on acquiring predominantly brownfield project and infrastructure loans and bonds from financial institutions, warehousing and managing them with the primary objective of sponsoring future project finance CLOs.
 Bayfront sponsors, structures and manages such distribution issuances, and invests in the equity tranches of its securitization.
 BIMAM has been established and appointed by Bayfront to manage this transaction and all future issuance of project finance CLOs sponsored by Bayfront.
 The core personnel of CCPL who were involved in the Bayfront Infrastructure Capital Pte.
 Ltd. transaction have been transferred to BIMAM since April 2020.
 BIMAM personnel have also been managing the Bayfront Infrastructure Capital II Pte.
-Ltd. transaction since its inception in June 2021.
+Ltd. and Bayfront Infrastructure Capital III Pte.
+Ltd. transactions since their inception in June 2021 and September 2022, respectively.